-This topic describes how to create a scaling configuration for a scaling group that contains Elastic Compute Service (ECS) instances.
-Auto Scaling uses the scaling configuration as a template to automatically create ECS instances in a scaling group after Auto Scaling triggers scale-out activities based on your configurations such as scheduled tasks.
+This topic describes how to create scaling configurations for scaling groups that contain Elastic Compute Service (ECS) instances.
+A scaling configuration is a template that is used by Auto Scaling to create ECS instances in a scaling group after Auto Scaling triggers scale-out activities based on your configurations, such as scheduled tasks.

-- A scaling group that contains ECS instances is created.
+- A scaling group of the ECS type is created.
 If you select Intelligent Configuration as the instance configuration mode and you do not configure the Instance Type parameter when you create a scaling configuration for a scaling group, make sure that the scaling group resides in a virtual private cloud (VPC).
-For more information, see Create a scaling group.
+For more information, see Manage scaling groups.

 - A security group is created.
 If your scaling group resides in a VPC, make sure that the security group and the scaling group are in the same VPC.
 For more information, see Create a security group.

 - Log on to the Auto Scaling console.

 - In the left-side navigation pane, click Scaling Groups.

 - In the top navigation bar, select a region.

 - Find a scaling group and go to the details page of the scaling group.
 You can use

 one of the following methods to go to the details page:

 - Click the ID of the scaling group in the Scaling Group Name/ID column.